LouieOHagan/Simple-Weather-Website/README.md

 1. [Google Fonts:](https://fonts.google.com/)
     - Google fonts were used to import the 'Raleway' font into the style.css file which is the primary font used in the project.
 1. [Font Awesome:](https://fontawesome.com/)
     - Font Awesome was used to add icons for aesthetic and UX purposes.
-Icons specifcally used on Search Button & Carousel Arrows.
+Icons specifically used on Search Button & Carousel Arrows.
 1. [jQuery:](https://jquery.com/)
     - jQuery was used for the 5 Day forecast carousel functionality.
 1. [Slick.JS:](https://kenwheeler.github.io/slick/)